-Could you please share what unique I can proudly say that I was born in Baleigh and spent every summer of my Could you please share what unique perspective or lived experience you would bring to the group?
+Could you please share what unique perspective or lived experience you would bring to the group?

 I can proudly say that I was born in Raleigh and spent every summer of my youth on the Neuse River.
 Having lived around the world during my 30-year career in the US Navy, I have witnessed how important it is to engage the population in both the preservation and perpetual USE of parks that extend our lives and the environment.

-Returning to Raleigh after my retirement from the US Navy and engaging in committees/groups such as the Neuse River Park project provides me with the opportunity to make a difference where I livejust as I did when living abroad.
-It is well-documented how engaged the Five Points neighborhood(s) (District D) have been, but I would offer that I represent a slice of Raleigh with a perspective not always well-represented.
-I am: NC native and global traveler with "lessons learned" insight from many countries / cultures Female Senior Military (US Navy) Veteran Active (Public) participant within Dix Park Community Committee Federal / State Government work experience No children
+- Returning to Raleigh after my retirement from the US Navy and engaging in committees/groups such as the Neuse River Park project provides me with the opportunity to make a difference where I live....just as I did when living abroad. - It is well-documented how engaged the Five Points neighborhood(s) (District D) have been, but I would offer that I represent a slice of Raleigh with a perspective not always well-represented.

+- I am:

+- - NC native and global traveler with "lessons learned" insight from many countries / cultures

+- - Female Senior Military (US Navy) Veteran

+- - Active (Public) participant within Dix Park Community Committee

+- - Federal / State Government work experience

+- • Single

+- - No children

-Applicant #15 Why do you want to serve on the CAG?
-Applicant #15 As a mother of teenagers who are active users of the greenway, myself who is an avid rider and dog walker of the greenway, as well as a homeowner that is living in the community connected to areas where there is a focus for growth and opportunity.
+Why do you want to serve on the CAG?
+As a mother of teenagers who are active users of the greenway, myself who is an avid rider and dog walker of the greenway, as well as a homeowner that is living in the community connected to areas where there is a focus for growth and opportunity.
 I want the opportunity to be more involved, supportive and a spokesperson to what I see as a benefits overall to many not just a few.
 Do you represent an organization, neighborhood, or civic group?
 No